unsw-edu-au/QBot/Documentation/deployment-guide.md

 validDomains|Array of three strings representing the domains of the [Bot API Web App](#qbot-api-web-app), [Question Tab](#questions-tab-web-app) and [Dashboard Tab](#dashboard-tab-web-app)

-So now, within Manifest` folder there will be 2 files
+So now, within Manifest` folder there will be 3 files
-* `manifest.json` - Manifest file, which we just updated in steps above
+* `manifest.json` - Manifest file, which we just updated in the steps above
+* `Outline.png` - Outline transparent bot icon
-* `bot_blue.png` - Starter bot icon
+* `Color.png` - Color bot icon

-Zip up into a new package file (eg. `qbot-manifest.zip`) ready for upload into Teams
+Zip up into a new package file (eg. `qbot-manifest.zip`) ready for upload into Microsoft Teams

+### Option 1: Install QBot into your tenant app catalog (Recommended)
+1. You must be a Teams or O365 tenant admin.
+2. In Teams, go to the App Store from the left rail and choose *Upload a custom app* > Upload for your organization.
+3. Select the .zip file created earlier which will add the bot to your organization's tenant app catalog.
+4. Any team owner can now click on the app from the Teams App Store > Built for your organization section and install it in the selected class team.

-### Add QBot app into Teams
+### Option 2: Sideload QBot app into your class team
-1. You must be a team owner
+1. You must be a team owner.
-2. In Teams, go to the Team the Bot will be deployed to and click on the ‘+’ symbol under the Team title at the top of the window.
+2. In Teams, go to the team the Bot will be deployed to and click on the ‘+’ symbol under the Team title at the top of the window.
 3. In the popup click on *Manage apps* at the bottom right corner which will navigate to the Apps page for that team.
 4. At the bottom right corner click on *Upload a custom app* and select the .zip file created earlier which will add the bot to the Team.